 - Predetermined expiration dates (usually in February, April, June, August, October, and December)

-- Trading on margin, allowing for leverage
+- Trading on margin, which creates leverage

 The mechanics of gold futures trading